-- Apply knowledge of mathematics and science to formulate and solve engineering problems. - Use computers and other current technology to solve engineering problems. - Write and speak effectively. - Demonstrate an understanding of ethics in school and in professional engineering practice. - Develop a strategy to succeed in a large university setting.
+- Apply knowledge of mathematics to formulate and solve engineering problems. - Use computers to solve engineering problems. - Properly set up and follow a process to solve engineering problems.

 Students entering the program with solid high school backgrounds in physics, chemistry and pre-calculus can expect to complete the program in two years.
 Students who need to complete any pre-calculus classes after their arrival on campus should expect to spend more than two years in the program.
 Many of the courses listed as fall term freshman courses have prerequisites.
 Entering students who are deficient in mathematics, chemistry, writing or reading commonly spend three years at LBCC before transferring to a four-year institution.